suit-wg/information-model/draft-ietf-suit-information-model.md

 This element is REQUIRED in non-dependency manifests and represents the foundation of all security properties of the manifest.
 Manifests which are included as dependencies by another manifest SHOULD include a signature so that the recipient can distinguish between different actors with different permissions.

 A manifest MUST NOT be considered authenticated by channel security even if it contains only channel information (such as URIs).
 If the authenticated remote or channel were compromised, the threat actor could induce recipients to queries traffic over any accessible network.
+Lightweight authentication with pre-existing relationships SHOULD be done with MAC.

 Implements: [REQ.SEC.AUTHENTIC](#req-sec-authentic), [REQ.SEC.RIGHTS](#req-sec-rights), [REQ.USE.MFST.MULTI_AUTH](#req-use-mfst-multi-auth)